akadahiroyasu/self-study/README.md

-# self-study-tools-
+# Self study tools
-showing what I have done before as self study
+Showing what I have done before as self study

 # Competitions